-Do not include prizes and awards paid to your employees.
+Do not include wages, any bonuses, prizes, and awards paid to your employees.
 Report these on Form W-2.
 Do not include in box 3 prizes and awards for services performed by nonemployees, such as an award for the top commission salesperson.
 Report them in box 1 of Form 1099-NEC.